Organize a kid's room?

 Make the room a fun place to hang out.

-Even the smallest room can accommodate a reading nook – a beanbag chair cozyied up to a bookshelf or even a bookshelf beside the bed.
+Even the smallest room can accommodate a reading nook – a beanbag chair set beside a bookshelf; or a bookshelf beside the bed.

 You'll also need to plot a place where